-Intangible assets consist of a non-compete agreement with the former owner of Peachtree, and acquired home plans.
+Intangible assets consist of a non-compete agreement with the former owner of Peachtree, acquired home plans and acquired lot option agreements.
 The non-compete agreement was valued using a with and with-out approach which estimates the impact on future cash flows with and with-out the non-compete agreement.
 The difference between the projected cash flows is then discounted in order to estimate the fair value of the agreement.
 We estimated a fair value of \$3.2 million for the non-compete agreement.
 Acquired home plans were valued using a replacement cost approach, which resulted in an estimated fair value of \$0.2 million.
-The non-compete agreement and home plans will be amortized over 5 and 7 years, respectively.
-In total, amortizable intangible assets will be amortized over a weighted average life of 5.1 years.
+The fair value of the acquired lot option agreements of \$0.6 million was estimated based upon the difference between the contractual lot option purchase prices and the estimated fair value of similar lots on the acquisition date.
+The non-compete agreement, home plans and lot option agreements will be amortized over 5, 7 and 3 years, respectively.
+In total, amortizable intangible assets will be amortized over a weighted average life of 4.8 years.